-The valves can be functioned manually or have an actuator to control the valve opening; the actuator can be pneumatic, hydraulically, or electrically operated.
+The valves can be functioned manually or have an actuator to control the valve opening, while the actuator can be pneumatic, hydraulically, or electrically operated.

-For the process of piping, the engineer must be aware of all kinds of valves, detailed information related to the operation, maintenance, adjustment of the valve is crucial to achieving success and its total activity will depend on it.
+For the process of piping, the engineer must be aware of all kinds of valves with detailed information related to the operation, maintenance, while adjustment of the valve is crucial to achieving success and total activity will depend on it.

 - To control the water flow rate.